of Mary L. Wilson and C. Peck

 NOTE: When Mary Wilson spelled out a scientific (Latin) name, that is, a binomial name for a fungus, or wrote out the generic name, she underlined them in her letter.
 In print, such names are printed in italics.
 When written by hand, they are underlined.

-Richard Mitchell and John Haines for my initial introduction to the letters
+like to thank Richard Mitchell and John Haines for my initial introduction to

-written by Mary Wilson to Charles Peck some years ago.
-I am very grateful to
+the letters written by Mary Wilson to Charles Peck some years ago.
+I am very

-John Grehan, Director of Science and Collections, Buffalo Museum of Science,
+like to thank John Grehan, Director of Science and Collections, Buffalo Museum

-Mushrooms demystified: a comprehensive guide to the fleshy Fungi.
-Ten Speed
+David.
+1986.
+Mushrooms demystified: a comprehensive guide to the fleshy

 Fink, Bruce.
 1907.
 A Memoir of Clara E. Cummings.
 The Bryologist Vol. X(3): 37-41.